TWUOnline/ldrs591/_pages/unit-7-learning-activities.md

  	<li>Make sure you take good notes and record your findings by preparing a brief 250 word blog post.</li>
 </ul>
 </li>
- 	<li>Note this activity will make up Part 3 of your Blog assignment for this unit.
+ 	<li>Note this activity will will help you complete your Blog assignment for this unit.
 See Unit 6 Assessment for more details.</li>
 </ul>
+&nbsp;
 <h3>Unit 7 Summary</h3>
 In general researchers conduct mixed methods studies when both quantitative and qualitative data together provide a better understanding of the research problem.
 The use of mixed method research provides a number of advantages, namely:
 <ul>